Ardour/manual/README.md

-The manual uses [Bootstrap](http://getbootstrap.com/) for its global layout, and a few custom CSS files that contains classes used for keys, menus, tables, etc... so it is recommanded to have a look at it first, or at least see how other pages are made to keep the manual consistent in its appearance:
+The manual uses [Bootstrap](http://getbootstrap.com/) for its global layout, and a few custom CSS files that contains classes used for keys, menus, tables, etc... so it is recommended to have a look at it first, or at least see how other pages are made to keep the manual consistent in its appearance:

 - `source/css/common.css` contains shared classes between all media and is included everywhere